nielsfaber/alarmo/README.md

 The name of an area defines the entity ID as well.
 The entity will be instantly renamed after saving.
-After renaming an area, the old entity ID may appear again in your entities list after a restart of HA.
-This entity shows up as `unavailable` and has to be deleted manually.

 **Warning**: renaming an area changes the entity ID, which might break your Lovelace cards and automations outside of Alarmo, so treat it with care.